yash509/Meta-Front-End-Developer/Course 4 - HTML and CSS in depth/Week 1 - HTML in depth/4.exercises/1.create-and-test-a-form/README.md

-# Create and test a form
+# Exercise: Create and test a form

 In this exercise, you’ll create a basic login form for the Little Lemon website.
 The form will contain two fields: one for the username and another for the password.
 Both fields are required fields and must have a minimum text length of 2.
 The form will also contain a button to submit the form.